sithmel/occamsrazor.js/README.md

   console.log('This is executed only once');
 });
 ```
-Usually you'll need to have an event attached (with on) BEFORE triggering it.
+Usually you'll need to have an event handler attached (with .on) BEFORE triggering it.
 Some events represent a state change and it is very convenient keeping them published (imagine something like the "ready" jQuery event for example).
 You can publish an event permanently using "stick".
 This method works like trigger but allows to keep the arguments published, so any new event handler fires immediately:
 ```js
 pubsub.on("selected", has_radius, function (evt, circle){